rushipanchal1656/student-app/README.md

 ## Project Overview

-Student-App is a web application designed to manage student records efficiently.
+Student-App is a web application designed to efficiently manage student records.
 It allows users to add, update, delete, and view student information through a user-friendly interface

 ---